darter2/Intro-web-/README.md

 -Needs to be able to have different options to submit for different purposes

 <h3>Non-Functional Requirements</h3>
+High Level Design

+-Home page

+--An API or table that displays what events are coming up that the company wants to display.
+--A clickable row of buttons that take you to different pages that can be on every page.
+-- html that shows text next to the table
+--a footer that shows our major information like phone number, address, etc

+-about us page
+--html and css to show the images of previous projects --html for text that tells what we do.
+-Product page
+--show a list of clickable products that can be added or removed by seller.
+--a page that displays the information and image of the product they had clicked.
+-- secure order detail and purchase API or link that sends you to purchase website.
+-Order page
+--arrow buttons that change the image shown and previews of the image.
+--a form submission API that allows the user to submit documents for seller review -portfolio
+-- basic html and css for text and photos.
 -Needs to be easilly navigatable
 -Needs to be optimized
 -Accessible